Panzer II: Limited production, experiments and prototypes

 One of Germany's first attempts at developing an amphibious tank, the Schwimmkörper was a device built by Gebr Sachsenberg that consisted of two large pontoons, with one attached to each side of a Panzer II tank.
 The tanks were specially sealed, some modifications to the engine exhaust and cooling were needed, as was an inflatable rubber ring used to seal the turret during amphibious operation.
-A propeller linked by a universal joint to an extension was linked to the tank's engine provided motive power, steering in water being effected by a rudder mounted behind the propeller.
+A propeller; linked by a universal joint to an extension, was linked to the tank's engine to provide motive power, steering in water being effected by a rudder mounted behind the propeller.
 Speeds of up to 6 mph in dead calm were claimed, as was the ability to cope with conditions up to sea state 4.
 Once ashore the pontoons were detachable.
 The modified tanks were issued to the 18th Panzer Regiment, which was formed in 1940.
 However, with cancellation of Operation Sealion, the plan to invade England, the tanks were used in the conventional manner by the regiment on the Eastern Front.